Polished Metal Finishes

 Polishing metalwork is a very time consuming

-process, especially with harder metals such as stainless steel.
-However
+process, especially with harder metals such as stainless steel, but

-the results can more than justify this time.
-It starts by grinding
+the results more than justify the time taken.
+The process begins by grinding

 away any unwanted hammer marks or texture with progressively finer

-is buffed using cotton polishing mops and highly refined compounds
+buffed using cotton polishing wheels and highly refined abrasives

-called buffing "soap".
-This tends to smooth out the metal's surface
+known as buffing "soap".
+This step tends to smooth out the metal's surface

 rather than grinding it away.
-Finally, to bring out the rich character
+The final stage is to bring out the rich character

-and colour of the metal, it is polished with jeweller's rouge.
+and colour of the metal by polishing it with jeweller's rouge.

 Hammer marks on forged metalwork act as witnesses to its bespoke and handmade nature and can be expressed, rather than removed, on selected work.
 They are left on show but any smaller and unwanted marks are ground away before the metal is given its final polish.
 The finish is a "polished-smoothed-forged look".
 It's somewhat difficult to describe but the bronze strip in the bowl in the left hand picture above nicely illustrates it.
 Polished and contrasting metals feature in much of our portfolio.